Alternate Job Titles: Top Community Health Executive, Vice President of Community Health

 Source: HR Reported data as of June 28, 2017

 This chart describes the expected percentage of people who perform the job of Top Community Health Executive that make less than that salary.
 For example 50% of the people who perform the job of Top Community Health Executive are expected to make less than the median.

 Focuses on advancing local, state and national health advocacy efforts.
 Responsible for overseeing community-based health programs aimed at the prevention of disease and promotion of health.
 Determines community health initiatives to pursue and directs best practices implementation.
 Participates in and approves grant proposals and monitors overall use of grant funds.
 Oversees all community health programs from planning and design through implementation and evaluation.
-Typically requires an advanced degree in area of specialty and at least 15 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-May provide consultation on complex projects and is considered to be the top level contributor/specialist.
-A wide degree of creativity and latitude is expected.
+Typically requires an advanced degree in area of specialty.
 Typically reports to top management.
+Manages a departmental function within a broader corporate function.
+Develops major goals to support broad functional objectives.
+Approves policies developed within various sub-functions and departments.
+Comprehensive knowledge of the overall departmental function.
+Typically requires 8+ years of managerial experience.
 View full job description